Byron/gitoxide/DEVELOPMENT.md

 * **10** - write failure - fail connection
   - write failures aren't specifically handled but result in typical Rust error behaviour probably alongside error reporting on the respective channels of the git-transport sideband.
   - `gitoxide` is made to cleanup on failure and leave nothing behind that could accumulate.
+* **11** - loose ref database - namespace isn't per connection
+  - This needs fixing in `gitoxide` to probably be unshared by default.
+Namespaces are most useful on the server, which would use an `EasyArcExclusive` per connection.
+    Sharing ref namespaces would be surprising and wrong.

 **Drawbacks**